 - Szymoszkowa Ski Station – Ski slope for beginners with green/blue runs of 400m.
 Ski slope for intermediates with a red run of 1.500m.
 There is also a ski school with kindergarten, ski rentals (one with clothing rental), and a restaurant

 - Kasprowy Wierch – is the highest ski resort in Poland.
 The Gasienicowa and Goryczkowa ski runs are the only alpine-style slopes in Poland.
 This Zakopane ski resort and ski runs are for advanced skiers only.
 It is not for beginners.

 When packing for a winter trip to Zakopane and all regions in southern Poland, include warm clothes that let you dress in layers and waterproof boots as you will be walking around in the snow.

-Make sure you pack plenty of jumpers, pullovers, long-sleeved shirts, pants, and maybe even some long thermal underwear for an extra layer of warmth.
-A waterproof, snow jacket is essential in this winter wonderland.
+Pack plenty of jumpers, pullovers, long-sleeved shirts, pants, and maybe even some long thermal underwear for an extra layer of warmth.
+A waterproof snow jacket is essential in this winter wonderland.
 The wind can be chilling to the bone.

 See more of Poland: All the best things to do in Warsaw

 Things to do in Zakopane – Krupówki Street

-When the sun comes out you will find thousands strolling the street window shopping and people-watching.
+When the sun comes out, you will find thousands strolling the street, window shopping and people-watching.
 Zakopane restaurants and bars are packed with people enjoying good food and drinks.
 Grilled meats seem to be the specialty of Krupowki.

 Family travel to Zakopane tip: